lyfedev-csharp/elysor-resources/README.md

-# elysor-resources
+# chqser-resources
-the resources for elysor paid, private and more
+the resources for chqser paid, private and more